SillyTavern/SillyTavern-Docs/Administration/remote-connections.md

 ### Access control by HTTP Basic Authentication

+!!! warning
+HTTP Basic Authentication does not provide strong security.

+There is no rate-limiting to prevent brute-force attacks.
+If this is a concern, it is recommended to use a reverse proxy with TLS and rate-limiting, and a dedicated [authentication service](sso.md).
+!!!

 The server will ask for username and password whenever a client connects via HTTP. **This only works if the Remote connections (listen: true) are enabled.**

 To enable HTTP BA, Open `config.yaml` in the SillyTavern base directory and search for `basicAuthMode` Set basicAuthMode to true and set username and password.
 Note: `config.yaml` will only exist if ST has been executed before at least once.